haroldwoo/plutus/README.md

 ## Components:

-Budget manager - Using yaml configuration, will GetAndUpdateOrCreate() budget.
+Budget manager - Using yaml configuration, will GetAndUpdateOrCreate() budgets.
 Additional state is also saved in SQL.

 Budget monitor - Pubsub consumer that will alert to various channels based on thresholds.